-- 10.1 If Lifetime Care is satisfied that further information or documentation is required in relation to the application or is likely to assist in the resolution the dispute, Lifetime Care may: - a) request that the participant or a service provider provide this information within a period of up to 20 working days; or - b) proceed with processing the application without the information, but only after the stated time has passed for the submission of the information. - 10.2 Lifetime Care may contact any of the participant's treating health practitioners or service providers in order to assist with obtaining information relevant to the dispute.
-Information provided by the participant's treating health practitioners or service providers must be all the relevant information requested by Lifetime Care and listed in writing.
-Any additional information is to be sent to Lifetime Care within 20 working days of receipt of a request, unless otherwise specified. - 10.3 At any stage during the dispute, Lifetime Care may contact any of the participant's treating health practitioners about health or physical safety issues noted by an assessor as being urgent or serious.
+- 10.1 On receipt of documentation, Lifetime Care may determine that further information or documentation is required in the application or is likely to assist in the resolution the dispute.
+Lifetime Care may: - a) request that the participant or a service provider provide this information within a period of up to 20 working days; and - b) proceed with processing the application without the information, but only after the stated time has passed for the submission of the information. - 10.2 Lifetime Care may contact any of the participant's treating health practitioners or service providers in order to assist with obtaining information relevant to the dispute. - 10.3 At any stage during the dispute, Lifetime Care may contact any of the participant's treating health practitioners about health or physical safety issues noted by an assessor as being urgent or serious.